Galgo Español: Health

+Like many other sighthounds, Galgos are a fairly healthy breed, although they are sensitive to anaesthesia.

 Roles

 Hunting use

-The Galgo was used for hunting, as well as for coursing the hare in the open field where dogs hunt prey without the intervention of man during the chase.
-This type of hunting, which now has a true sporting character, was in the past an act of social prestige in which hunting was a pretext to prove who had the best specimens of the breed.
+The Galgo is used for hunting, as well as for coursing the hare in an open field where dogs hunt prey without human intervention during the chase.
+Coursing, was in the past an act of social prestige in which hunting was a pretext to prove who had the best specimens of the breed.